HBS-Urosystem/urosystem.com/cms/blocks/products/development.en.md

       Not only is the GAG-Layer Integrity Test non-invasive and painless, but also it provides quantitative information, and it can be easily performed by any patient at their homes.

       The GAG-Layer Integrity Test is available for free on this webpage here: [Diagnostic help](/diagnostic-help).
-Also, in 2022 there will be a clinical trial launched to confirm its effectiveness.
     title: The GAG-Layer Integrity Test
     anchor: gag-test
   - type: article